 “Trump’s tariffs — his national sales tax — are further weakening the job market while driving prices higher for families,” said Rep. Brendan Boyle, Pennsylvania Democrat and ranking member on the House Budget Committee.

-Employment in the federal government continued to decrease after Mr. Trump and his Department of Government Efficiency took a hatchet to federal payrolls earlier in the year.
+Employment in the federal government continued to decrease after Mr. Trump and his Department of Government Efficiency made cuts to federal payrolls earlier in the year.

-Federal government employment decreased by 6,000 jobs in November, following a dramatic drop of 162,000 in October, as employees who had taken deferred resignation deals were removed from the payroll.
+Federal government employment decreased by 6,000 jobs in November after a dramatic drop of 162,000 in October, as employees who had taken deferred resignation deals were removed from the payroll.

 All told, federal employment is down by 271,000 jobs since its peak in January.